July 15, 2020

 When properly developed through the parent-child relationship, joy forms the foundation of finding meaning in suffering, as opposed to happiness which can be the avoidance of suffering.
 In our programs, we often see people who are in tremendous emotional, physical or psychological pain and that much of their harmful coping mechanisms stem from the drive to avoid that pain.
 The avoidance cycle becomes addictive.
 Our students find that cultivating secure relationships grounded in Commitment, Acceptance, Security and Attunement (CASA) can resolve feelings of shame.

 “Joy is about the capacity to find meaning in suffering, rather than just seeking happiness.
 If you can find meaning in the suffering it provides the capacity for joy.
-It’s the product of a shared experience.”Rob Gent, Chief Financial Officer of Embark Behavioral Health Services
+It’s the product of a shared experience.”Rob Gent, Chief Clinical Officer of Embark Behavioral Health

 This podcast is a dialogue between parents who have been on a journey of recovery with their child.
 Fueled by their experiences, these parents share their personal experiences to help others struggling with emotional, relational, and behavioral functioning.
 Listen in as we discuss the techniques from our CASA model that can establish a secure, reliable and attuned relationship optimizing development, connection and joy.

-Click on the link below to hear about Embark’s perspective on the Wilderness Therapy & Residential Treatment Journey Podcast.
+Click on the link below to hear about Embark’s perspective on the Wilderness Therapy and Residential Treatment Journey Podcast.